Abhinav-Bathala/Health-Hero/README.md

 # Installation

 All the relevant libraries and packages are installed/imported through android studio.
-Access to firebase is not restricted as "google-services.json" is file is public in this repository.
+Access to firebase is not restricted as "google-services.json" is file that is public in this repository.

 # Support